Explicit lower bounds for opaque sets of unit square and unit disc: Abstract

 The purpose of this paper is not only to give explicit lower bounds for barriers of particular convex bodies but also to show the potential and limitations of the approach in \cite{pach}.
 This approach only uses the barrier property in a small neighborhood of a few selected boundary points, leaving the 'central part' of the convex body unexploited.
 Therefore, even a finer analysis based on this method will not supply lower bounds that are by magnitudes better than the ones derived here.
 In particular, to close or at least narrow the gap to the best known upper bounds, one would have to improve the crucial \cite[Lemma 7]{pach} (quoted below, see Lemma \ref{lem7}), among others to exploit the local orientation of the line segments in a straight barrier better.

 The paper is organized as follows.
 In Section \ref{sec2} we summarize the main results and the method of \cite{pach}.
-Section \ref{sec3} presents first our construction for the unit cube (a mere variation of \cite{pach}).
+Section \ref{sec3} presents first our construction for the unit square (a mere variation of \cite{pach}, enhanced with ideas from \cite{steinerberger}).
 We then turn to the unit disc, introducing our construction and deriving an optimization problem that exploits the method in the best possible way.